bobleesj/github-pages-with-docker/_posts/2024-02-26-intro-to-python-package-manager.md

 ### Test alice-software.py

-But now, imagine you have a `[alice-software.py](<http://alice-software.py>)` we have encountered previously.
+But now, you also have to run `alice-software.py`.
 Alice is your collaborator and has a specific requirement for her code.
-This would not work with the current `bob` environment since our numpy version is different in that `bob` environment.
+This would not work with the current `bob` environment since our numpy version is different.

 ```bash
 python alice-software.py
 # FAIL to compile.
 Check your Python and NumPy versions
 ```

-It fails as expected if you use the `bob` environment since the numpy version is 1.26.4 but Alice requires we use `1.26.3` instead.
+It fails as expected if you use the `bob` environment since the numpy version is `1.26.4` but Alice requires we use `1.26.3` instead.
 Now, it’s best to simply create another environment shown below.
 Copy the line step by step except the comment

-you can create another environment called `alice` with the following lines of code as we have seen
+you can create another environment called `alice` with the following lines of code.

 ```bash
 # exit from the "bob' environment